HamidullahMuslih/ot-lab-sdlc/README.md

 deploy secure software.
 Essentially, it focuses on implementing a DevSecOps CI/CD pipeline in straightforward terms.

+Please use below docker image versions for the build and serving of the webapp:
+- Maven build `maven:3.6.3-openjdk-11-slim`
-Please use the `tomcat:8-jre11` docker image while building the source code.
+- Tomcat server `tomcat:8-jre11` docker image while building the source code.